molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 this [document](./BUILD/DISTCOAST/README.md).
 Note that in the procedure we use a dummy very large value for the distance, in some closed seas (Med Sea, Black Sea) in order to maintain SSS restoring even near the coast.

-After this first file was build we came to preparing the runoff files, and using ISBA climatology there are several input of freshwater in the indonesian area, so that I think that we musk keep the coast line with runoff in the computation of the distance to the coast file...
+After this first file was build we came to preparing the runoff files, and using ISBA climatology there are several input of freshwater in the indonesian area, so that I think that we musk keep the coast line with runoff in the computation of the distance to the coast file.

 ### 2.4 Atmospheric forcing files
 Decision is to be made on the forcing data set.
 Candidates are : DFS5.2, JRA55, ERA5.